- Future Students

 - Visiting areas of historical/cultural significance in Ireland to interact with academics, community groups, and agencies involved in governance, democracy and human rights

-Societies are related to our seven academic programs and offer a realm of activities outside of class with a focus on your field of interest.
+Societies are related to our seven academic programs and offer a realm of activities outside of class.
 They can help you develop leadership skills, gain professional experience and network.
 There are quite a few business-related societies!
+Take a look at the list below and visit our Clubs and Societies page.

 - Accounting Council